smichaelsen/typo3-settings/README.md

-# confengine - TYPO3 Extension
+# settings - TYPO3 Extension

 Because you haven't enough places in TYPO3 to configure stuff, right?

 ## What it does

-confengine offers a new backend module in which extensions can offer configuration options.
+settings offers a new backend module in which extensions can offer configuration options.
 Why?
 Ever since I was missing a spot where editors (non-admins) can do global configuration.

 ![Screenshot](Documentation/Images/Screenshot_Overview.png?raw=true "Screenshot")